slynch-a11y/sarah_e_lynch/src/markdown/blog/automated-accessibility-testing-with-axe.md

 ## Testing iFrames

 It is important to keep in mind that the axe-core API is capable of testing within iframes.
-However, setting up tests inside of iframes can be a challenge sometimes.
+However, this takes additional setup as the axe script will need to be injected into each iframe.
+There are products available that take care of this set up for you.
 The [Axe DevTools browser extension](https://www.deque.com/axe/browser-extensions/) will automatically check iframes, as will [@axe-core/webdriverjs](https://www.npmjs.com/package/@axe-core/webdriverjs) and the [axe CLI](https://www.npmjs.com/package/@axe-core/cli).

 ## The Axe-Core API